CODEheures/javaIpConfigExtract/README.md

 # javaPersonnalsUtils
--Extract IPv4 of a card on window or linux
+- Extract IPv4 of a card on window or linux
--scanner loop for a double with . or , separator
+- scanner loop for a double with . or , separator

 ## ExtractIp Usage
 java ExtractIp [cardName]